xiaomingfu2013/LinearNoiseApproximation.jl/README.md

 ```math
 g_r(\boldsymbol{\phi}) = k_r \prod_{i=1}^{N} \phi_i^{s_{ir}},
 ```
-is the rate of the $r$th reaction.
+is the rate of the $r$-th reaction.

 However, the law of mass action is only valid when the number of molecules is large.
 When the number of molecules is small, System (1) can instead be modelled by a continuous-time Markov jump process to study the probability of the system being in a particular state at a given time.
 The dynamics of such a system can be described by the chemical master equation (CME) [[2]](#2):
 ```math